ohhi-vn/easy_rpc/README.md

 # EasyRpc

-This library help developer easy to wrap a remote procedure call (rpc, library uses Erlang `:erpc` module).
+This library help developer easy to wrap a remote procedure call (rpc, library uses Erlang `:erpc` module) to local function.

 EasyRpc supports some basic features for wrapping rpc: retry, timeout, error_handling.
-Each function can has seperated options or use global options (config for all function in a module).
+Each function can has seperated options or use global options (in a module).

+Can use EasyRpc with [ClusterHelper](https://hex.pm/packages/cluster_helper) for calling a rpc in a dynamic Elixir cluster.

 ## Installation